wdwzyyg/ptyrad/WISHLIST.md

     - [autocorrelation](https://doi.org/10.1364/OPTICA.522380)
     - Wirtinger Flow spectral method
     - tcBF?
-- Add normalization options for measurements:
-    - Normalize 2D pattern with (mean, sum, or max) to 1.
-    - Normalize 2D pattern with ADU.
 - Add totoal probe intensity so we can better normalize the measurement with respect to the probe intensity
     - This should help estimate the amplitude term with total intensity variation